-- Review of resume by the graduate coordinator of the Nursing Department who establishes nursing courses the student must complete to obtain a background comparable to students graduating with a B.S.N. at California State University, Fresno.
+- Review of resume by the graduate coordinator of the School of Nursing who establishes nursing courses the student must complete to obtain a background comparable to students graduating with a B.S.N. at California State University, Fresno.

 - Satisfactory completion of the individualized program established by the coordinator before enrolling in the regular M.S.N. program.

 - Admission to the Nurse Practitioner Program is not guaranteed, and all students must make application to the Nurse Practitioner Program.

 The number of units for the Post Master’s Certificate can vary based on prior coursework.
 However, the minimum number of units is 30, based on California Board of Registered Nursing requirements.
 Applicants may receive course credit toward a certificate for graduate courses taken previously by submitting a copy of course descriptions, objectives, and assignments for review by the graduate coordinator.
 At that time, a course of study will be determined with input from the student and department graduate curriculum committee.